Plarium Blog Our Picks 16 Best Mobile Games To Play on the Go

 What Is the Largest Mobile Game in the World?

-If we’re counting in-app purchases and money made by a game, Genshin Impact earned $39.03 million by October 2024.
+If we’re counting in-app purchases and money made by a game, Genshin Impact earned $2 billion in total revenue between 2023 and 2024.
 This makes it one of the largest games to exist on mobile right now.

 What Is the #1 Game on Mobile?